Mediterranean Spiced Lamb Tajine With Apricots, with its exotic flavors, comes together in this richly spiced Tajine; simmered low and slow.

 Tajine – The Ancient One Pot Cooking

-The ancient, hand made clay, earthen or ceramic baking dishes with a coned shaped lid, called a conical lid which traps steam during cooking, keeping the liquid inside the clay pot.
+Let’s first describe the Tajine pot (also spelled tagine); think of a centuries-old crock pot.
+The ancient, hand made clay, earthen or ceramic baking dishes with a cone shaped lid, called a conical lid which traps steam during cooking, keeping the liquid inside the clay pot.Â

 This type of ancient cooking was designed to keep moisture in poor quality cuts of meat (think, goat or mutton), while creating a concentrated flavor profile from the other ingredients.